daleonpz/baremetallics/_posts/programming/2020-04-25-tdd-with-docker.md

 # Docker Benefits
 Docker has many benefits.
 But the most important for embedded passionates are:
-- Isolation: Every container is independent.
+- **Isolation**: Every container is independent.
-- Compatibility: Forget about **it works on my machine**.
-Or large and complicated installations.
+- **Compatibility**: Forget about it works on my machine.
-- Do it once: This is very important.
+- **Do it once**: This is very important.
 Because there are tons of different compilers.
 For Atmel, STM32, NXP, and many other microcontroller vendors.

-Once your toolchain is **Dockerized**.
+> Once your toolchain is **Dockerized**.
 Probably that you don't have to set it up again ever.

-- Simple and Easy: Docker containers are ready to run with one command.
+- **Simple and Easy**: Docker containers are ready to run with one command.
 A typical workflow with Docker is like this.
 Code and run Docker.

  That's it.

 If want to know more about how to set up your toolchain (compiler + linker) with Docker.
 Then read this [post]({% post_url programming/2019-03-19-Docker %}).

 It's time to learn how to **Dockerize** your testing tool [ceedling](http://www.throwtheswitch.org/ceedling).